-4 Characterizing Schedules based on Recoverability (1)
+4. Characterizing Schedules based on Recoverability (1)

-- Transaction schedule or history: When transactions are executing concurrently in an interleaved fashion, the order of execution of operations from the various transactions forms what is known as a transaction schedule (or history). - A schedule (or history) S of n transactions $T_1, T_2, ..., T_n$: It is an ordering of the operations of the transactions subject to the constraint that, for each transaction T_i that participates in S, the operations of T_1 in S must appear in the same order in which they occur in T_1 .
-Note, however, that operations from other transactions T_j can be interleaved with the operations of T_i in S.
+- Transaction schedule or history: - When transactions are executing concurrently in an interleaved fashion - □ The order of execution of operations from the various transactions forms → a transaction schedule (or history). - A schedule (or history) S of n transactions $T_1, T_2, ..., T_n$: - □ Constraint: for each transaction T_i that participates in S, the operations of T_1 in S must appear in the same order in which they occur in T_1 . - □ However, that operations from other transactions T_j can be interleaved with the operations of T_i in S.